 I found the Kinako Mochi (きなこもち) drink at the convenience store close to my house and just had to try it.
 Kinako (黄粉) is roasted soybean flour which is commonly used for cooking or in sweats such as Dango (団子), which are mochi dumplings coated in sweatened Kinako powder.
 And this dango flavor was made into a drink, that you can buy either hot or cold.

 It tastes very sweet and milky with the distinct Kinako flavor and is delicious.
 I couldn’t drink very much of it at a time because it was so sweet.
-It really tastes like a desert made into a drink.
+It is one of those Japanese sweet drinks that really taste like a desert made into a drink.